dougeby/IntuneDocs/intune/windows-hello.md

    - **Use enhanced anti-spoofing, when available**:
      Configures whether the anti-spoofing features of Windows Hello are used on devices that support it (for example, detecting a photograph of a face instead of a real face).

-     If this is set to **Yes**, Windows requires all users to use anti-spoofing for facial features when that is supported.
+     When set to **Yes**, Windows requires all users to use anti-spoofing for facial features when that is supported.

    - **Allow phone sign-in**:
      If this option is set to **Yes**, users can use a remote passport to serve as a portable companion device for desktop computer authentication.
 The desktop computer must be Azure Active Directory joined, and the companion device must be configured with a Windows Hello for Business PIN.